daihocmo/learn-vietnamese/docs/routine.md

 Watch this video: [https://www.youtube.com/watch?v=Jf6mvBy9VXk](https://www.youtube.com/watch?v=Jf6mvBy9VXk)

-Now, go on this website.

-Do this for 10 minutes.

-You can use this timer here: [https://www.online-stopwatch.com/timer/10minutes/](https://www.online-stopwatch.com/timer/10minutes/)
+Now, vist [this website](https://quizlet.com/vn/233838209/the-vietnamese-alphabet-chu-cai-tieng-viet-flash-cards/).
+This is a Quizlet link to help you revise the alphabet, the pronunciation is written in Vietnamese, represents exactly how it sounds, without relying on dumb IPA or something like "ah, oh, ehh".

 ## Day 2

 ### Stage: Creating your own Vietnam at home

 Surrounding your daily life with Vietnamese is the most important part of the immersion method.

 It may be hard to decide, but you'll need to find content that interests you and you'll need to make consuming it a habit.

-Slice of life is a good place to start.
+Slice of life movie is a good place to start.

-There are many, many anime that have simple Vietnamese.

 Here are some suggestions (but you can use anything you want):